Polkas/ggcall/README.md

 ## Overview

-The `ggcall` package enhances the functionality of `ggplot2` by enabling users to retrieve the complete code used to generate a `ggplot` object.
-This package is beneficial for understanding and replicating complex `ggplot2` plots, especially when the original code is not accessible, e.g., hidden in the package's internals.
+The `ggcall` package enhances the functionality of `ggplot2` by enabling users to retrieve the complete code used to generate a `ggplot` object inside a function.
+This package is beneficial for understanding and replicating complex `ggplot2` plots returned by a function.
+From technical point of view, `ggcall` extends `ggplot2` `+` operator and `ggplot` function to track the history of plot construction.

 `ggcall` makes a developer's life easier and limits the need to use base r metaprogramming or `rlang`.

-`ggcall` is especially useful for R developers who build their own packages comprising functions that generate `ggplot2` plots.
-These functions often involve multiple layers and complex plotting logic.
-By using `ggcall`, developers can make their plotting solutions more transparent and reproducible, thereby enhancing the utility and reliability of their packages.
-Please note, `ggcall` is not intended for packages that create custom geom/stat functions.

 `patchwork` ggplot2 related operators like `+`, `-`, `*`, `|`, `&` and `/` are supported.
 `patchwork` is a package that expands the API to allow for arbitrarily complex composition of plots by,